 The dangers of cocaine addiction are often clouded by popular misinformation surrounding its safety and addictiveness.
-For this reason, if you or someone you love is showing signs of this form of drug abuse, you may be wondering if quitting altogether is a necessary step.
+For this reason, if someone is showing signs of this form of drug abuse, they may be wondering how to detox from cocaine.

 Meanwhile, in the long-term, the physical stress of heavy and frequent cocaine abuse can result in many forms of permanent organ and tissue damage, including ulcerations in the gastrointestinal tract, heart muscle inflammation and damage, pulmonary disease, brain hemorrhage, brain damage, seizures, organ failure, and stroke.

 However, this is not a niche problem.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), as many as one in twenty young adults in America used cocaine in 2015.

 Many people have witnessed first-hand how cocaine addiction can quickly bulldoze a person’s mental and emotional health, job, relationships, and finances.
 It is not easy to decide to quit, but once they have, medical detox with a licensed drug addiction center offers safe, easier, and more comfortable treatment options.